-Applicants will normally have a degree in Maths, or in some circumstances a related subject with some maths content e.g. engineering.
-It is essential that candidates have an A level qualification in Maths.
-Candidates will need to demonstrate that they have considered how to develop their subject knowledge in the National Curriculum requirements for Maths, especially where topics have not been covered by their degree.
+Applicants will normally have a degree in maths or in a related subject with high maths content e.g. engineering, economics.
+It is essential that candidates have an A level qualification in maths.
+Candidates will need to demonstrate that they have considered how to develop their subject knowledge in the National Curriculum, GCSE and A level requirements for maths.

-Subject sessions normally take place at the GITEP Training Room on a Thursday afternoon, but there are also opportunities to visit schools in the partnership.
+Subject sessions normally take place at the GITEP Training Room or at Balcarras School on a Thursday afternoon, but there are also opportunities to visit schools in the partnership.

 Trainees start the year with three weeks of professional studies, a programme of lectures, workshops and expert speakers, to give a context to the course.
 By the end of September trainees start their “Parent 1” placement and will be in school full time until mid-December.
 There are another two weeks of professional studies either side of Christmas.
 In January trainees start their “Twin” placement in a second school.
 There are more professional studies weeks before Easter then trainees return to their first school for their “Parent 2” placement.
 The final placement includes an enhancement week to give opportunities to experience particular aspects of teaching.